LU-zhw323/SchemeCompiler-CSE262/p1/README.md

 * Contrast your experience solving this problem in Java, Python, and Scheme.
 Since java and python are alike, both has object.
 It is easier for me to build a BST with them.
 However, for scheme, a lot of recursion(again, may be it is just because I am not familiar with recursion).
-Without object, it is hard to build a tree with similar structure as java or python(I just define it as a list with three sub list), therefore, a lot of identifier miss.
+Without object, it is hard to build a tree with similar structure as java or python(I just define it as a list with three sub list), therefore, a lot of issue with identifier miss.

 ### Prime Divisors

 * Why did you choose the Scheme constructs that you chose in order to solve this problem?
+  Since it is just the basic algorithm approach I would use to find all the prime factor of a number I wrote a helper function inside to do the actual job, factorize the number with given factor til it is factorized to 1 Then call the helper function by passing number and factor(starting from 2 the smallest prime factor for a number(not a prime number))
+  An alternative way may be use 'letrec' to create a factor variable starting from 2 and increment it to find larger prime factors, which may not require a helper function
+  I just applied it in the way that I am most comfortable with.

 * Contrast your experience solving this problem in Java, Python, and Scheme.
+  In java and python, since we still can use iteration, I just applied the traditional way that I am familiar with to do the computation.
+In scheme, without iteration, it will require a little bit more time to think about recursion, but still, the code is short and clean.